-The model presented by Taormina (1997) is parsimonious as three domains cover all the six dimensions presented by Chao et al. (1994) and added a fourth domain i.e. future prospects (Taormina, 2004).
+After reviewing the OS literature, domains presented by Taormina (1997) truly uphold the spirit of continuity in OS.
+Which is why, four domains of OS which were described by Taormina (1997) The model presented by Taormina (1997) is parsimonious as three domains cover all the six dimensions presented by Chao et al. (1994) and added a fourth domain i.e. future prospects (Taormina, 2004).
 The above mentioned four domains are also considered to be indicators of successful socialization (Taormina, 1997; Cooper-Thomas and Anderson, 2006).

-Cooper-Thomas and Anderson (2006)presented a model of five domains to determine the "Success" of organizational socialization.
-In their model. found that co-worker support is correspondence with their "coworker, social and group domain", training is in correspondence with their "task, role and performance domain", future prospects is an exact match with their "future prospects domain", and understanding is in correspondence with their "history, goals and values, and organization" as well as with the "politics domain" (Taormina 2009).
+Cooper-Thomas and Anderson (2006) presented a model of five domains to determine the "Success" of organizational socialization.
+In their model, it was found that co-worker support is in correspondence with their "coworker, social and group domain", training is in correspondence with their "task, role and performance domain", future prospects is an exact match with their "future prospects domain", and understanding is in correspondence with their "history, goals and values, and organization" as well as with the "politics domain" (Taormina 2009).
 These aspects, clearly, corroborate the original model of OS presented by Taormina (1997).

-OS is considered to be a process by which an individual is taught and learns "the ropes" of an organizational role (Van-Maanen & Schein, 1971).
-Therefore, it has a great influence over an individual's personality, behavior, performance, commitment, leader-ship skills, turnover intention and learning attitude from the time he/she enters the organization to the time of departure from that organization (Taormina, 2009; Cohen and Veled-Hecht, 2008; Simosi, 2009; Allen, 2006; Lankau and Scandura, 2002).
+OS is considered to be a process by which an individual is taught and learns "the ropes" of an organizational role (??an-Maanen & Schein, 1971).
+Therefore, it has a great influence over an individual's personality, behavior, performance, commitment, leader-ship skills, turnover intention and learning attitude from the time he/she enters the organization to the time of departure from that organization (Taormina, 2009; Cohen and Veled-Hecht , 2008; Simosi, 2009; Allen, 2006; Lankau and Scandura, 2002).
 Newcomers or the recruits make the transition, to become a full member from being the outsiders, through the process of OS.
 (Bauer et al, 2007).
 The newly hired employees acquire the knowledge and build up the notion about their new jobs, culture, roles and work groups of the organization to become implicitly legit members of the organization and to participate effectively in the work of achievement of organizational goals (Hauter, Macan and Winter, 2003; Saks, Uggerslev and Fassina, 2007).
 As explained by the definition, OS is a continuous process and can occur at any stage, it is the socialization of the newly hired recruits which is particul-arly considered crucial.
 The reason is, at the initial stage of entry to the organization, learning and adjustment are most important and to some extent, problematic (Gregersen, 1993).
-At this point effective socialization can have a paramount positive effect upon the newcomer while also enhancing person-job and person-organization fit as well as embedding the new and accepted behaviors into that individual (Ashforth and Saks, 1996; Cooperand Andersen.
-2002).
-The Thomas aspects/domains presented by Taormina (1997) are defined below for the purpose of clarity.
+At this point effective socialization can have a paramount positive effect upon the newcomer while also enhancing person-job and person-organization fit as well as embedding the new and accepted behaviors into that individual (Ashforth and Saks, 1996; Cooper-Thomas and Andersen, 2002).
+The four aspects/domains presented by Taormina (1997) are defined below for the purpose of clarity.
+This domain is related to any act, development of skills or process by which an employee attains the ability to perform job related assignments and becomes a more effective and efficient member of the organization.
+(Taormina, 1997(Taormina, , 2009)) This term refers to extent of comprehension and ability to apply knowledge, of an employee's notion/cognitive development about his/her job, organizational members, organizational culture and organization as a whole.
+Therefore, understanding is related to knowledge about organization and how well it operates (Taormina, 1997).